apache/openwhisk/docs/actions-new.md

 #### Action Proxy Single Entrypoint Interface

-Single entrypoint proxies are proxies that have only onde addressable http endpoint.
-They do not use `/init` and `/run` enpoints utilized by standard OpenWhisk runtime environments; instead both the initialization and activation are handled through one endpoint.
+Single entrypoint proxies are proxies that have only one addressable HTTP endpoint.
+They do not use `/init` and `/run` endpoints utilized by standard OpenWhisk runtime environments; instead both the initialization and activation are handled through one endpoint.
 The first example of such a proxy was implemented for Knative Serving, but the same interface can be used for any single entrypoint execution environment.
 In an effort to standardize how the various action proxy implementation containers are able to handle single entrypoint execution environments (such as Knative Serving), there is a description of the contract and example cases outlining how a container should respond with a given input.
 The descriptions and example cases are documented in [Single Entrypoint Proxy Contract](single_entrypoint_proxy_contract.md).